AlikornSause/Notes-on-QIN-F21-PRO/README.md

 10. **Download [this vbmeta](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO/blob/main/vbmeta_a.bin) file**
     - This file is needed to enable booting the patched image.
     - It comes from [this](https://xdaforums.com/t/guide-xiaomi-qin-f21-pro-mt6761-global-rooted-with-play-store.4425811/post-88203539) post from XDA Forums.
 The author of the post, @-gloim- claims that the file comes from [this](https://xdaforums.com/t/guide-xiaomi-qin-f21-pro-custom-firmware-root-playstore-certified.4405615/) tutorial.
-    - This file solved this issue apearing on the screen:
+    - This file solved this issue appearing on the screen:
       ```
       dm-verity corruption
       Your device is corrupt.